Running the analysis#

 Easy debugging#

 The easiest way to debug a new processor is to run locally on a single process.
 The run command has the --test options which enables the iterative processor independently from the running configuration specified in the configuration file.
 The processor is run on a file of each input dataset.
+If you set the --process-separately flag, the datasets are processed separately.
+Otherwise all datasets are processed at once.

 $ pocket-coffea run --cfg config.py --test